thepaulestpaul/GCAD-Index-Bulk-Downloads/README.md

 - **Cause**: Script uses LBRY's default download folder initially
 - **Note**: Files are automatically moved to organized folders after download

-### "Missing metadata columns"
-- This is a current bug, the next release will contain a fix

 ### Out of disk space
 - **Solution**:
   - Use tag filtering to exclude categories